intelagense/rwxrob/log/2021/02/19/README.md

 Apparently there's a thing called `wappalyzer` (a firefox add-on) for analyzing web sites/apps and telling you their tech footprint.

+Although, we discovered it wants to "anonymously" track your browsing.
+So, um, no.

+Great idea though.
+Makes me want make an open equivalent by hacking it and looking at its code.

+Balena Etcher (something I've recommended for more than year) did the same thing.
+Now there is an open replacement.

 ## Friday, February 19, 2021, 9:53:12AM EST <1613746392>

 I've concluded that Beginner Boosts need to simply be structured content